arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-data-logger/rp2040-data-logger.md

 In order to utilize this feature, we need to install the latest release of [OpenMV's flavor of MicroPython](https://github.com/openmv/openmv/).

-This tutorial can be completed with only the Nano RP2040 board and open-source software.
+This tutorial can be completed with only the Nano RP2040 Connect board and open-source software.

+***If you are unfamiliar with Arduino & Python, you can learn more by reading the [Python with Arduino](/learn/programming/arduino-and-python) and the [Nano RP2040 Connect Python API Guide](/tutorials/nano-rp2040-connect/rp2040-python-api) articles.***

 ## Goals